 Flux is a chemical agent used to aid in the process of soldering.
 It is commonly found in flux core solder wire as well as liquid and paste forms.
 In Latin, the word flux means flow and this makes sense because it helps solder to flow onto the surface of a work piece.

-Imagine a thin layer of oxides on the metal surfaces you’re soldering, as long as they’re there the solder will not be able to flow.
-The job of the flux is to dissolve that surface oxidation and keep it clean long enough for the solder to do its job and bond properly.
-You don’t want it to do anymore or any less than that.
+Imagine a thin layer of oxides on the metal surfaces you're soldering, as long as they're there the solder will not be able to flow.
+The job of the flux is to dissolve that surface oxidation and keep it clean long enough for the solder to do its job.
+You don't want it to do anymore or any less than that.